Is “One Man Ministry” Scriptural?

 by Michael J Penfold

 A young man feels ‘called to the ministry’.
 His pastor recommends him to go to Bible College for three years to become fully equipped for his vocation.
 At college he is rigorously trained, his trial sermons are assessed and his final examination papers are passed.
-At last he is ordained, and he swears to uphold the college’s Confession of Faith.
-He is now a qualified pastor with recognized ordination papers, and his name carries the prefix ‘Reverend’.
+At last he is ordained, swearing to uphold the college’s Confession of Faith.
+He is now a qualified pastor with recognised ordination papers, and his name carries the prefix ‘Reverend’.

 Contact is made with a church that has a vacancy, and he is invited along to take the Sunday services.
 The deacons and elders interview him and ask all the relevant questions.
 A salary is negotiated.
 Satisfied with him, they put his name forward for the congregation’s vote.
 He is accepted (by a majority) and becomes the church’s pastor – they become what he calls ‘my people’.
 His name goes on the notice board and the headed notepaper, and he begins his term of office, which may be reviewed after five years or so.

-Such are the workings of the one-pastor system (allowing for varying denominational traditions).
-But is it scriptural?
-No question is raised as to the salvation or godly zeal of those involved in this system, but where in scripture is there warrant for one man to be the spiritual leader and authority over the local church?
+Such are the workings of the clerical system in Christendom, allowing for denominational variations of course, all of which raises one simple question: where in scripture is there warrant for one man to be the spiritual leader in a local church?
+Is one-man-ministry scriptural?

-Although we can find examples in the Bible of one man leading God’s people, such as Moses, Joshua and Gideon, one must remember that there were no churches in the Old Testament.
-The doctrine of church leadership is not to be found there.
-When we come to the New Testament we are immediately struck by the fact that none of the Church epistles is addressed to the minister, pastor or vicar.
-In fact, in all of Paul’s Church epistles he never once even mentions ‘the pastor’ – a very rude omission on his part, had there been such a pastor over each of those early New Testament churches.
+Certainly we can find examples in the Bible of one man leading God’s ancient people Israel – Moses, Joshua, Gideon etc. – but bear in mind there were no churches in the Old Testament, and the doctrine of church leadership is not to be found there.
+When we come to the New Testament we are immediately struck by the fact that none of the church epistles is addressed to the minister, pastor or vicar.
+In fact, in all of Paul’s church epistles, he never once even mentions ‘the pastor’ – a very strange omission on his part, had there been such a pastor over each of those early New Testament churches.

 Thinking about it further, there are no Bible Colleges in the New Testament, no trial sermons, no ‘Reverend gentlemen’, no ordination papers, no five year terms, no negotiated salaries and no one ‘special’ to ‘administer the sacraments’.
-We shall discover that these things are not simply extra-scriptural- they are completely unscriptural.
+We shall discover that these things are not simply extra-scriptural, but unscriptural.

 The Bible teaches that the primary role in shepherding New Testament churches was exercised, not by a solitary Pastor, but by a plurality of men known as elders or overseers.
 Many verses conclusively prove this.
-Please carefully note the following examples from the New Testament:
+Carefully note the following examples from the New Testament:

-This was the scriptural pattern for leadership and shepherding – a group of elders or overseers in each church.
-Now in the New Testament, the Holy Spirit’s use of the words ‘elder’ (Greek – presbuteros) and ‘overseer/bishop’ (Greek – episkopos) show that they are simply different designations for the same person – the former denoting their maturity, the latter their work and function.
-The following passages clearly demonstrate this:
+The New Testament’s use of the words ‘elder’ (Greek – presbuteros) and ‘overseer/bishop’ (Greek – episkopos) show that they are simply different designations for the same person – the former denoting their maturity, the latter their work and function, as the following passages show:

-Paul asks the Ephesian elders (Greek – presbuteros v17) to come and see him, and when they arrive he addresses them using the word overseers (Greek – episkopos v28)
+- Acts 20: Paul asks the Ephesian ‘elders’ (Greek – presbuteros v17) to come and see him.
+When they arrive he addresses them using the word ‘overseers’ (Greek – episkopos v28).

-When outlining leadership qualifications, Paul calls an elder (Greek – presbuteros v5) a bishop (Greek – episkopos v7)
+- Titus 1: When outlining leadership qualifications, Paul calls an ‘elder’ (Greek – presbuteros v5) a ‘bishop/overseer’ (Greek – episkopos v7).

-Peter exhorts the elders (Greek – presbuteros v1) to do the work of overseeing (Greek – episkopos v2)
+- 1 Peter 5: Peter exhorts the ‘elders’ (Greek – presbuteros v1) to do the work of ‘overseeing’ (Greek – episkopos v2)

-So, in the Bible, an elder is the same person as a overseer/bishop.
-Scripture requires therefore, on principle, that there should be many ‘bishops’ in one church, not, as in the Church of England, one Bishop over many churches.
+Scripture requires therefore, on principle, that there should be many ‘bishops’ in one church, not, as in the Church of England, one bishop over many churches.

 So who does all the preaching?

-The Bible delegates the responsibility of feeding and teaching the flock to the elders/overseers.
-This is the pattern outlined repeatedly throughout the New Testament.
-Please carefully note the following passages and the combination of words they contain:
+The Bible delegates the responsibility of feeding and teaching the local church to the elders/overseers.
+Note the following passages and the combination of words they contain:

 Where did it all go wrong?

-The hierarchical system of church government, where a pastor (with perhaps an assistant) is perched on the apex of a pyramid of say seven elders and twelve deacons, developed slowly from the 2nd century AD onwards; until by the 6th century a well organized three tier system had developed, which approximated to that which pertains in the Anglican Church today.1.
-No better of course, is the ‘one-man band’, where a single pastor plays all the instruments of the orchestra himself.
-Neither of these positions is scriptural.
-On the contrary, the Bible teaches a plurality of elders who pastor the flock, with no extra resident ‘office’ over or above them.
+The hierarchical system of church government, where a pastor is perched on the apex of a pyramid of say seven elders and twelve deacons, developed slowly from the 2nd century AD onwards, until by the 6th century a well organised three tier system had developed, which approximated to the Anglican system of today.1

 1) It attacks the truth of the church as a body (1 Cor 12)

-All the body parts should be functioning, as God directs; but the pastor-system encourages laziness, to the point where the congregation often becomes passive not active.
+All the body parts should be functioning, as God directs; but the pastor-system encourages laziness, to the point where the congregation often becomes passive rather than active.